3. Measuring Voice Quality

 In Breathy voice quality, the folds are not fully approximated so that complete closures do not occur.
 This has a number of consequences: firstly that air flow continues throughout the cycle which can lead to turbulence at the glottis, secondly that the closures are less sharp, and thirdly that the vocal folds remain open for a longer portion of the cycle.

-In Creaky voice quality in contrast, the vocal folds are very tightly approximated and this can lead to cycles which are closed for a longer proportion of the cycle and which are irregular in duration.
+In Creaky voice quality in contrast, the vocal folds are very tightly approximated which leads to low air-flow and cycles which are closed for a longer proportion of the cycle and which are irregular in duration.
 Creaky voice is commonly found at the bottom of a speaker’s pitch range when the folds are slack.
 A common form of creaky voice is called Diplophonia, where long and short cycles alternate.

 In Falsetto voice quality, the vocal folds are extremely tense and are held in such a way as that only the internal edges of the vocal folds are involved in phonation.
 This means that the amplitude of phonation is small and of high fundamental frequency.